sagemathinc/cowasm/README.md

 #### JIT: Just in time compiler

 Modern Javascript runtimes -- in particular, Chrome V8 and Firefox SpiderMonkey -- have incredible just-in-time (JIT) compilers that optimize a wide range of general Javascript code.
 It could be valuable for some users to bring combine math research software with the power of Javascript JIT's.
-The Python ecosystem is not as good at JIT as Javascript.
-There's pypy, but it still feels "fringe" despite Python 3.x support, and it has serious performance issues with C extensions.
+The Python ecosystem is not as good in some ways at JIT as Javascript.
+Pypy still feels "fringe" despite Python 3.x support, and it has serious performance issues with C extensions.
 There's numba, which is amazing for what it is amazing at, but only works for specific types of code.
+There's the new [Pyston](https://www.pyston.org/) spinoff from Dropbox.

-Compared to Julia, the Javascript JIT's are also very impressive due to how quickly and seamlessly they do their JIT'ing, since that's a critical requirement for web pages.
+Compared to Julia, the Javascript JIT's are also impressive due to how quickly and seamlessly it does JIT'ing, since that's a critical requirement for web pages.
+Sometimes Julia's JIT experience can be slower than Javascript JIT, possibly due to reliance on LLVM.

+In any case, there may be situations where a program is fairly easy to write using a combination of Javascript and some of the WebAssembly libraries that come out of this project, and Javascript's JIT might also result in a very pleasant experience overall, as compared to other options.

 #### New low level code